 The trail is marked one way (beginning at the Recreation Headquarters 4 Woodland Road where free tour brochure can be obtained) for use with the self-guided trail brochure, describing 150 years of water powered industry.
 An easy trail.

 Maps of the Reservation are free with Membership.
 Non-members may order a map by sending a $4.00 check or money order to: Friends of the Fells, 235 West Foster Street, Melrose, MA, 02176.
-Don't forget your address!
+Don't forget to include your address!

-In a hurry?
 Maps may be available at the following retail stores that have carried our maps in the past.
 Check with them to see if they have maps in stock.